Milkshiift/GoofCord/README.md

 ### Windows 🪟

 * Install with prebuilt binaries from the [releases](https://github.com/Milkshiift/GoofCord/releases/latest) page.
-Choose `GoofCord-Setup-<YOUR ARCHITECTURE>.exe`, or
+Choose `GoofCord-Setup-<YOUR ARCHITECTURE>.exe` for an installer, or
-`GoofCord-<VERSION>-win-<YOUR ARCHITECTURE>.zip` and unpack into a directory of your choice.
+`GoofCord-<VERSION>-win-<YOUR ARCHITECTURE>.zip` to manually unpack into a directory of your choice.

 ### Linux 🐧

 * Install with prebuilt binaries from the [releases](https://github.com/Milkshiift/GoofCord/releases/latest) page.
-* Install from [AUR](https://aur.archlinux.org/packages/goofcord-bin) if you run an Arch-based OS (e.g., Arch Linux, Manjaro).
-Here's an example using yay:
+* Install from [AUR](https://aur.archlinux.org/packages/goofcord-bin) if you run an Arch-based OS.
+Here's an example using pacman:
-`yay -S goofcord-bin`
+`sudo pacman -S goofcord-bin`
+Keep in mind that the AUR package is not maintained by the developers of GoofCord.

 ### macOS 🍏